The Star (TV series): Patterns and rules

 Since season 12 onwards, the recruitment ultimately changes to be recruits only in Bangkok. and "Online Audition" that must be sending their singing video. competitors who qualified from both formats will advanced to the preliminary round.
 The final preliminary round will compete live on stage, and later live announcements the final 8 competitors.
 Other that, The scores are now calculated from three places, one from the people in the concert, which represents 10% of the total score, one from the judges that have 10 points per person, total 30 points, which also represents 10% of total score.
-And the other 80% comes from votes sent by audiences watching on live on TV (via SMS).
+And the other 80% comes from votes sent by audiences watching on live on TV (via SMS and Application).
+This season also the first season that not included debuting week.

-In The Star Idol, the recruitment are similar to season 12, but don't have the walk-in auditions due to COVID-19 pandemic.
-Competitors who qualified from the first preliminary round are come to preform in front of the judges, and find out the twenty people to compete in the next competitions until the last twelve, and later the last eight competitors will be compete live in studio.
-The scores are changes again that calculated from three places, one from the judges, which represents 40% of the total score, one from the guest artist that maybe the other artists, or the previous contestants from the last 12 seasons.
+after 5 years hiatus, In The Star Idol, the recruitment are similar to season 12, but don't have the walk-in auditions due to COVID-19 pandemic.
+Competitors who qualified from the first preliminary round are come to perform in front of the judges, and find out the twenty people to compete in the next competitions until the last twelve, and later the last eight competitors will be compete live in studio.
+The scores are changes again that calculated from three places, one from the judges, which represents 40% of the total score, one from the guest artist that maybe the other artists, or the senior (previous contestants from the last 12 seasons).
 They represents 10% of total score.
 And the other 50% comes from votes sent by audiences watching on live on TV (via SMS, Application, and Websites).

 In The Star 2022, the recruitment are similar to the first eleven seasons, and final eight competitors are back to compete live on stage.
 The scores are similar to season 12 that calculated from three places, one from the people in the concert, which represents 10% of the total score, one from the judges which represents 30% of total score.
 And the other 60% comes from votes sent by audiences watching on live on TV (via SMS, Application, and Websites).
-Except the final week, there is no studio score vote and commentator's score.
+Except the final week, there were no studio score vote and commentator's score.
 All of 100% score votes are from audience.